MeghaKA/MeghaKA/README.md

 I'm passionate about building Artificial Intelligence systems that people can **understand, trust, and use confidently in real-world decision-making**.

-My research focuses on developing AI models that go beyond prediction by integrating:
+My work combines Machine Learning with:

 - Explainability
 - Causal reasoning
 - Trust verification
 - Human-centered decision support
+- Data-driven predictive modelling

-My long-term goal is to contribute to the next generation of **Trustworthy Artificial Intelligence** for healthcare, industrial systems, and intelligent decision support.
+My long-term goal is to contribute to the development of **Trustworthy AI for healthcare, industrial systems, and intelligent decision support**.

 ---